Best Restaurants in St. George, Utah: Local Favorites, Scenic Dining, and Must-Try Spots

 Ember Stays Team

 From our local perspective, a few names come up again and again for good reason.
 George’s Corner is a community favorite, while Painted Pony, Cliffside, Sakura, and Wood Ash Rye all serve different moods and occasions.
-To round out your itinerary, spots like Bear Paw Cafe and Nielsen’s Frozen Custard ensure that food becomes a memorable part of your Ember Stays experience, rather than just something squeezed in between activities.
+To round out your itinerary, spots like Bear Paw Cafe and Nielsen’s Frozen Custard help food become a memorable part of your St. George stay, rather than just something squeezed in between activities.

 Start with George’s Corner